GudbjorgOskJ/CharrTeethTTV/README.md

 # CharrTeethTTV

-This dataseries comes from a study on Arctic charr diversity.
+This dataseries comes from a study on Arctic charr dentition variation.